 Prepaid cards only allow you to spend money you have loaded onto your card - you aren’t borrowing money and cannot go overdrawn.

-This means that your credit record is not checked when you apply, so you could be accepted even if you have bad credit or have been rejected for credit cards or bank accounts.
+This means providers do not need to check your credit record when you apply, so you can still get a prepaid card even if you have bad credit or have previously been rejected for credit cards or bank accounts.

-There is usually a monthly fee for this feature, but paying this each month counts as a loan repayment and shows on your credit record.
-After several months, your credit record could start to improve as long as you keep making the payments.
+There is usually a monthly fee for this feature, but paying this each month counts as a loan repayment and shows up on your credit record.
+After several months, your credit record should improve as long as you keep making payments.

 The transactions on a prepaid card are processed by Visa or MasterCard, which means they are accepted by most businesses that take card payments.

 You can use them in the UK or abroad:

 By mail order